Anshuman-cs50/OIBSIP/Iris flower classification/README.md

 ## 📝 Project Overview

-The project is about creating a classifisation model which can distinguish between the different species of iris.
-This problem is classical machine learning project and forms a quick hands on experience of training a machine learning classification model on labeled dataset.
+The project is about creating a classifisation model which can distinguish between the different species of Iris flowers.
+This is a classical yet fundamental machine learning project and forms a quick hands on experience of training a machine learning classification model on labeled dataset.

 ## 📁 Directory Structure